 Parent Rights in Ohio Special Education: What the Law Actually Guarantees

 Ohio parents of students with disabilities have more legal rights than most realize — and school districts are required by law to tell you what those rights are.
-The problem is that the document delivering that information runs 20-plus pages of dense legal text, handed to you at the start of every IEP meeting.
+The problem is that the document delivering that information is a 30-page procedural-safeguards guide, distributed at an initial referral and annually.

 Here's a plain-language breakdown of what Ohio law actually guarantees you as a parent.